 Keep in mind that changing your diet takes time.
 Patience and consistency are key to building a lasting prebiotic-rich eating habit that supports your health in the long run.

-Monitoring Your Body’s Response to Prebiotics
+How to Monitor Your Body’s Response to Prebiotics

 As you eat more prebiotics, pay attention to how your body feels.
 While prebiotics are safe for most people, some might notice mild stomach issues, like: